Null-Not-Found/DashBuddy-Documentation/Project setup.md

 # Project setup

-In the file i will guide you on how to localy run the programs.
+In this file, I will guide you on how to locally run the programs.

 ## contents
 - [Startup order](#startup-order)